mattdrago/build-light/README.markdown

     build_light = HudsonBuildLight(host='127.0.0.1', port=8080, jobs=['your-job-here'])

 Or, if you have multiple lights attached and you know the address of the one to control.
-Not specifying an address will result in teh first one found being used.
+Not specifying an address will result in the first one found being used.

     build_light = HudsonBuildLight(host='127.0.0.1', port=8080, jobs=['your-job-here'], ledAddress=21)

+To find out the address of each light attached, use the identify.py script.
+It will flash each light blue for 5 secs and print out its address.

 This script has been tested on generation 1 and 2 Delcom USB Visual Signal Indicator (in particular 804028 and 904005-SB)